-This cosy detached cottage on the Roseland Peninsula is situated approximately 1/4 mile down a private lane in a secluded wooded valley, adjacent to the owners’ home.
+This cosy detached cottage on the Roseland Peninsula is situated approximately 1/4 mile down a private lane in the tiny hamlet of Lower Mill, in a secluded wooded valley, with 4 acres of private gardens.

 Ideal for families, friends and couples, Mill Cottage has a compact open plan living area with kitchen at one end and stone fireplace for open fires at the other, making it a great all-season bolthole.